jdpintoGA/project-1/README.md

 • Google Fonts
 • Git and GitHub

-# Future Development.
+# Future Developments.

-•Winning condition, currently the users receive no input of victory and the game never ends.
+• Winning condition, currently the users receive no input of victory and the game never ends.

-•AI player, with game logic being already created, an AI could be introduced to the platform, maybe even 2, AI vs AI could be interesting to study diferent game strategies.
+• AI player, with game logic being already created, an AI could be introduced to the platform, maybe even 2, AI vs AI could be interesting to study different game strategies.

 Because changing this project would affect the accuracy of what I achieved during the given deadline, I may create a copy and implement these ideas.